 There is no universally accepted explanation of how natural gas formed.
-Most hydrocarbon deposits of significant size occur in sedimentary basins, however, and are thought to have originated from the decay and alteration of organic matter.
+Most hydrocarbon deposits of significant size have been discovered in sedimentary basins, however, and generally are thought to have originated from the decay and alteration of organic matter.
 Hundreds of millions of years ago, seas that covered a large portion of the land exposed today were inhabited by tiny plants and animals that, upon dying, sank to the bottom and were buried under layers of sediment.
 In areas of rapid sedimentation, organic decay was accompanied by high pressures and temperatures which, over millions of years, effectively "cooked" the organic material into petroleum (oil and natural gas).
-Hydrocarbons could also have been formed by other processes: by the anaerobic (without oxygen) digestion of organic materials by bacteria, and inorganically by the reduction of inorganic carbon and its oxides at high pressures and temperatures deep within the Earth.
-The quantity of recoverable gas thought to have originated by these processes is generally felt to be small, but are defined in the glossary at the end of the technical memorandum.
-Readers familiar with basic terminology and concepts of natural gas supply may wish to skip this section.
+Hydrocarbons may also have been formed by other processes: by the anaerobic (without oxygen) digestion of organic materials by bacteria at relatively low temperatures, and inorganically by the chemical transformation of carbon compounds at high pressures and temperatures deep within the Earth.
+The fraction of natural gas that is bacteriagenerated gas, usually called biogenic gas, is at issue, but estimates range to as high as 20 percent or more.
+1As for the "deep earth gas, " a major controversy exists as to whether or not this gas even exists.
+According to arguments by Thomas Gold and Steven Soter of Cornell University, most naturally occurring methane is of inorganic origin and vast reserves remain to be discovered at depths below 15,000 ft.2